w3nest/rx-vdom/doc/assets/tutorials.basics.md

 Additional information can be found in the <api-link target="ChildrenOptionsSync" kind="interface"></api-link>
 API documentation.

+---

-## HTMLElement & Lifecycle
+## `HTMLElement` & Lifecycle

-In certain situations, such as when working with external libraries, it may be necessary to access the displayed HTML element corresponding to a vDOM.
-Additionally, you might need to execute specific logic when the HTMLElement is added to or removed from the page.
+In some situations—such as integrating third-party libraries—you may need direct access to the actual HTML element produced by a VirtualDOM.
+You may also want to execute logic when the element is inserted into or removed from the document.

-For such scenario, virtual DOMs can define the functions:
+To support these scenarios, {{rx-vdom}} allows VirtualDOM to define lifecycle hooks:

+*  **`connectedCallback`**:
-- **`connectedCallback`** : This function is executed when the HTMLElement is added to the page.
+Invoked when the corresponding `HTMLElement` is added to the document.
-  It takes an <api-link target="RxHTMLElement" kind="type-alias"></api-link> as an argument, implementing the regular HTMLElement API for the corresponding tag.
-  Additionally, this type implements a <api-link target="ReactiveTrait" kind="function"></api-link>
-  providing helper methods like `ownSubscriptions` and `hookOnDisconnected` to simplify lifecycle management.
+It receives an <api-link target="RxHTMLElement" kind="type-alias"></api-link>, including helper methods such as `ownSubscriptions` and `hookOnDisconnected` to simplify resource management.

+*  **`disconnectedCallback`**:
-- **`disconnectedCallback`**: This function is executed when the HTMLElement is removed from the page.
+Invoked when the `HTMLElement` is removed from the DOM.
-  It also receives the associated element as an  <api-link target="RxHTMLElement" kind="type-alias"></api-link>.
-  This function is typically used to clean up resources.
+It receives the same <api-link target="RxHTMLElement" kind="type-alias"></api-link> enhanced element instance and is typically used for cleanup logic.

+**Example**

-The following example demonstrates the usage of `connectedCallback`, `disconnectedCallback`, and lifecycle management methods by creating a reactive chart using <a target="_blank" href="https://www.chartjs.org/">Chart.js</a> library:
+The following example illustrates the use of connectedCallback, disconnectedCallback, and lifecycle management in the context of rendering a live-updating chart using the
+ <ext-link target="chartjs">Chart.js</ext-link> library:

 <js-cell >
 const { chartJs } = await webpm.install({